ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 I/O addresses to reduce their virtual address space.
 All other addresses corresponding to code and data must currently use an identity mapping.

-Also, the only translation granule size supported in Trusted Firmware is 4KB, as various parts of the code assume that is the case.
+Also, the only translation granule size supported in TF-A is 4KB, as various parts of the code assume that is the case.
 It is not possible to switch to 16 KB or 64 KB granule sizes at the moment.

-In ARM standard platforms, each BL stage configures the MMU in the platform-specific architecture setup function, ``blX_plat_arch_setup()``, and uses an identity mapping for all addresses.
+In Arm standard platforms, each BL stage configures the MMU in the platform-specific architecture setup function, ``blX_plat_arch_setup()``, and uses an identity mapping for all addresses.